Growing Pumpkins in Containers: A Complete Urban Garden Guide

 This article has links to products that I may make commission from.

-In this guide, we'll share everything you need to know about growing pumpkins in containers, including choosing the right variety, planting and caring for your pumpkin plants, and harvesting your pumpkin bounty.
+In this guide, I'll share everything you need to know about growing pumpkins in containers, including choosing the right variety, planting and caring for your pumpkin plants, and harvesting your pumpkin bounty.

 Whether you're an experienced gardener or just starting out, you'll find everything you need to know to grow pumpkins in containers in this guide.

-To learn more about growing squash, check out my guide When to Harvest Butternut Squash.
+To learn more about growing squash, check out my guide:

 A pile of small pumpkins grown in containers